 Newhaven is a district in the City of Edinburgh, Scotland, between Leith and Granton and about 2 miles (3.2 km) north of the city centre.
-Edinburgh itself is easily accessible via taxi or bus 7 or 11 (a ten minute ride)
+Edinburgh itself is easily accessible via taxi or bus 7, 10 or 11 (a ten minute ride), right accross the street from the tender dock.

 Cruise calendar for this port.